National Law University, Jodhpur: Moot Courts and Students' Achievements

 Moot Courts are needed for legal education today and they are well integrated into the curriculum of the university.
 They are a part of the university's culture both internally and externally.
 On the external side, since its establishment, the university has been hosting the M.M.
-Singhvi Bar Council of India Trust Moot Court Competition, organized to commemorate the memory of the late M.M.
+Singhvi Bar Council of India Trust Moot Court Competition, organised to commemorate the memory of the late M.M.
 Singhvi, a lawyer in India.
-The Competition is organized under the aegis of the M.M.
+The Competition is organised under the aegis of the M.M.
 Singhvi Memorial Trust and the Bar Council of India.
 Teams from almost all law colleges in the country participate in the Competition and since 2007, the competition has turned international with even teams from outside India participating in the Competition.

 The university also hosted the North Indian rounds of the Stetson Environmental Law Moot Court Competition, which is another Moot Court Competition.
 Apart from this, the university has also hosted the Surana & Surana National Corporate Law Moot Court Competition which is sponsored by Surana and Surana.

 The first national competition was won in 2004 when the team composed of Manmeet Singh Rai ('08) and Sagarika Chakraborty ('08) won the national rounds of the Louis M. Brown Client Counseling Competition held at the Hidayatullah National Law University, Raipur.
 The team subsequently represented India at the World finals of the Louis M. Brown Client Counseling Competition at Glasgow.

 Since then the university has been victorious at the Susan J. Ferrell Inter-cultural Human Rights Moot Court Competition conducted by the St. Thomas University, Florida, in January 2007.
 The team composed of Anil Raj ('07), Gauarav Solanki ('07), Reshma Khan ('08), Kunal Mehta ('08) and Riddhi Sancheti ('09) secured the first position and also the second-best memorial prize.
 Also, Reshma Khan and Riddhi Sancheti were awarded the "Best Oralist" and the "Third Best Oralist" respectively.

-Besides, the university was an Elimination Round Participant (Frederic Eisemann Award) at the Fifteenth Annual Willem C. Vis International Commercial Arbitration Moot, 2008 held in Vienna.

-The university teams participating in the East editions of the Vis Moot, held in Hong Kong have won several accolades, including Runners up for Best Speaker (Siddhant Chamola, 2013), Honorable Mentions for personal achievements by the speakers.